About Us

 NZYMN website

-This website includes access to the latest research and best practice resources; information for people interested in becoming a mentor; information for programme providers; and a comprehensive database of youth mentoring programmes offered throughout New Zealand.
+This website includes access to the latest research and best practice resources, locally and internationally; information for individuals interested in becoming a mentor; information for programme providers; and a comprehensive database of specialist youth mentoring programmes, offered throughout New Zealand.

 Professional development opportunities